Skip to main content

 Short Summary

-Observational Pregnant Adult
+Observational Pregnant Women

 Metz, TD; Clifton, RG; Gallagher, R; et. al.; RECOVER Initiative, PLOS ONE

 A COVID-19 infection can lead to new symptoms, or symptoms that do not go away.
 This condition is called Long COVID.
-RECOVER researchers are working to answer questions about Long COVID in pregnant people.
-To do this, they are studying 2,300 pregnant people and their babies in the US to understand how often pregnant people get Long COVID; how the body changes when someone has Long COVID; what makes some people more likely to develop Long COVID, such as where a person lives and their age, race, and sex; and what happens in the body that might cause Long COVID.
+RECOVER researchers are working to answer questions about Long COVID in pregnant women.
+To do this, they are studying 2,300 pregnant women and their babies in the US to understand how often pregnant women get Long COVID; how the body changes when someone has Long COVID; what makes some people more likely to develop Long COVID, such as where a person lives and their age, race, and sex; and what happens in the body that might cause Long COVID.
 RECOVER researchers are also studying how COVID during pregnancy affects child development.
-This paper is important because it can show other scientists how to do their own research on Long COVID in pregnant people.
+This paper is important because it can show other scientists how to do their own research on Long COVID in pregnant women.

 Short Summary